Do price reductions attract customers in urban public transport? A synthetic control approach: Results

 The black line in Figure \ref{Placebos} illustrates the gap between the trajectories of TPG and the synthetic TPG.
 As we know from the results above, the MSPE of the outcome variable between TPG and the synthetic TPG is small.
 Hence the trajectories track each other closely in the pre-treatment period.
-However, they separate in the post-treatment period, and therefore we observe a causal effect of the treatment (price reduction) effect on demand (aggregate metric).
-We can now construct a synthetic counterfactual for all companies in our control group and compare the trajectories to the actual company’s development.
-Suppose the trajectories from the companies in this control group and their synthetic control also fit well in the pre-treatment period and separate in the post-treatment period (even though they have not introduced a price reduction).
+However, they separate in the post-treatment period, and therefore we observe a causal effect of the treatment (price reduction) on demand (aggregate metric).
+We can now construct a synthetic counterfactual for all companies in our control group and compare these trajectories to the actual company's development.
+Suppose the trajectories from the 'pseudo-treated' companies and their synthetic counterpart fit well in the pre-treatment period and separate in the post-treatment period (even though they have not introduced a price reduction).
 Then, our effects calculated for TPG may be caused by chance rather than by the treatment (the price reduction).

 The grey lines in Figure \ref{Placebos} summarize the results of iteratively applying our method to one transport company after the other by illustrating the gaps between the actual and the synthetic trajectories.
-The average MSPE among the companies amounts to 0.01, and the median amounts to 0.09, figures which are relatively small.
+The average MSPE among the companies amounts to 0.09, and the median amounts to 0.07, figures which are relatively small.
 Hence the trajectories track each other closely in the pre-treatment period.
-In other words, the methodology also provides suitable counterfactuals for most companies in the control group.
+In other words, the methodology also provides mainly suitable counterfactuals for most companies in the control group.
 However, there remain a few lines that still deviate substantially from a zero-gap.
 From 2016 to 2019, the black line, the gap between TPG and its synthetic counterfactual, is further apart than all the grey lines.
 Hence, the difference between the post-treatment MSPE and the pre-treatment period is the greatest among the companies.
-The ratio for TPG amounts to 108.7, while the companies with the second and third highest ratios are VBZ (Zurich) and Bernmobil (Berne), with 9.7 and 5.3 respectively.
-On average, the post-treatment MSPE divided by the pre-treatment MSPE amounts to 3.6 in the donor pool.
+The ratio for TPG amounts to 66.0, while the companies with the second and third highest ratios are VBZ (Zurich) and TL (Lausanne), with 9.7 and 5.5 respectively.
+On average, the post-treatment MSPE divided by the pre-treatment MSPE amounts to 3.7 in the donor pool.
 Therefore, we conclude that the increase in demand for TPG due to the price reduction is not driven by chance.